Li-Xinqi/scConGraph/README.md

     pip install scConGraph

-The LINE toolkit for graph embedding should be downloaded and installed from https://github.com/tangjianpku/LINE.git before using scConGraph.
+The LINE toolkit achieved in LINUX version should be downloaded and installed from https://github.com/tangjianpku/LINE.git before using scConGraph.

 ## Tutorial
 The vignette of `scConGraph` can be found in the project [wiki](https://github.com/Li-Xinqi/scConGraph/wiki).